Canalside pub crawl in wonderful Warwickshire

 Tom O’ the Wood

 From the Navigation Inn, we move on to the Tom O’the Wood at Rowington.
-Quite possibly my favourite pub it’s got a great parking lot and a superb Sunday lunch roast dinner.
+Quite possibly my favourite pub it’s got a gorgeous pub garden you can park there and they serve a superb Sunday lunch roast dinner.
 Lot’s of parking lovely views of the narrowboats passing by and a great pint.

 If you don’t know what a traditional British Sunday lunch (also known as a carvery) is then you are in for a treat.
 Your choice of roast meats (lamb, chicken, beef and occasionally turkey or ham), roasted potatoes, Yorkshire pudding, lots of gravy, swede (turnip), carrots, and cabbage.